Welcome

 ComponentDescription

-Actus reusThe conduct, circumstances, and/or result
+Actus reusThe conduct, circumstance, and/or result required by the offence

-CoincidenceActus reus and mens rea must coincide
+CoincidenceActus reus and mens rea must coincide for liability unless a recognised exception applies (continuing act, etc.)

 Key Point Checklist